amanpages/resume/README.md

 # Resume
-Resume designed only with html and css by Md.Aman and is hosted on github pages.
+# Resume designed only with html and css and is fully responsive.

+#Crafted by Md.Aman and is hosted on github pages.